expressjs/expressjs.com/4x/en/api/res-links.md

-Join the given `links` to populate the "Link" response header field.
+Joins the given `links` to populate the "Link" response header field.

 ```js
 res.links({